 Reminders and Dates

-This half term, PE lessons will be on Mondays and Fridays.
+This half term, PE lessons will be on Tuesdays and Fridays.
 Children should keep their PE kit in school, it will be sent home at the end of each half term for washing.

 Homework will be sent home each Friday, and should be completed and returned by the following Thursday.
 Every other week, we will send home some times table facts to be learnt.
 These will be tested the following Friday.

 Spellings will also be sent home on Friday and should be practised in preparation for our spelling test each Thursday.

 Monday 6th January – Return to school

 Wednesday 15th January – Liverpool World Museum Trip

 Monday 20th January – Friday 24th January – Health and Well-being Week

 Wednesday 12th February – Eucharist – all welcome

 Monday 9th March – Friday 13th March – British Science Week